 Norm advises financial institutions concerning data privacy and security matters, particularly in relation to policy planning and implementation.
 He provides legal advice related to new financial products and delivery methods, including online and mobile banking services.
 He also counsels financial services clients on the development and implications of data breach incident response policies.
 He has represented national mortgage lenders in connection with privacy, data security, incident response, and information management policies and procedures.
 He is a member of the firm's Financial Services Cyber-Compliance Team, and he regularly contributes to the firm’s blog, Data Privacy + Security Insider.

-Norm is counsel to the Connecticut Mortgage Bankers Association, Inc., and is the Treasurer of the American College of Mortgage Attorneys, where he also serves on the Board of Regents.
+Norm is counsel to the Connecticut Mortgage Bankers Association, Inc., and is the President-elect of the American College of Mortgage Attorneys, where he also serves on the Board of Regents.
 A member of the Connecticut Bar Association, he is Past Chair of the Financial Institutions Law Section and the Consumer Law Section.
 He has served on a number of Connecticut Law Revision Study Committees including those on the Uniform Common Interest Ownership Act, Electronic Communications, Mortgagor Liability, and Electronic Recording of Land Records.

 Norm writes frequently about financial matters.
 He is the author of The CMBA Handbook on Connecticut Mortgage Statutes: An Analysis and Compilation of Connecticut Legislation Affecting Residential First Mortgage Lending and the editor of the American College of Mortgage Attorneys newsletter (the ACMA Abstract).
 His articles have appeared in The National Law Journal, Real Estate Finance Journal, The Banking Law Journal, Mortgage Technology, and National Mortgage News, among other publications.
 Normalso is a frequent lecturer at bar and trade association programs on mortgage lending and consumer credit.